hartwigmedical/hmftools/amber/README.md

 ## Installation

 To install, download the latest compiled jar file from the [download links](#version-history-and-download-links).
-AMBER also requires a set of likely heterozygous sites (to determine BAF) and an optional set of SNP sites (to facilitate sample matching).
+AMBER requires a set of likely heterozygous sites (to determine BAF) and an optional set of SNP sites (to facilitate sample matching).
 Both are available to download from [HMFTools-Resources > Amber](https://resources.hartwigmedicalfoundation.nl/).

 AMBER depends on the Bioconductor [copynumber](http://bioconductor.org/packages/release/bioc/html/copynumber.html) package for segmentation.